raghav1674/gcp_with_aws/README.md

 2) You can also create the Database using the AWS Cloud

 3) Hybrid Multi-Cloud guys can also implement the same using Terraform

+**I implented this task using terraform and launched Aws db instance and connected to Wordpress running IN GCP under the GCE service**